Guidelines for research

 All secrecy claims, for example when processing person data, for patentable inventions and business interests, need a legal reference from the Public Access and Secrecy Act (Offentlighets- och sekretesslagen, OSL, 2009:400) and guidance can be provided by the KI lawyers.

-All research at KI should be documented, either in Swedish or English.
-Co-workers and, within the field, knowledgeable persons should be able to follow and review the research.
-It is important to describe the whole research process, from idea and planning to the results and conclusions in a way that is detailed enough to be able to trace, interpret and reproduce the research.
-Support to researchers in research documentation – what should be documented? – and data management questions is available on the Research Data Office’s (RDOs) website.
+All research at KI must be documented, either in Swedish or English.
+Employees and outsiders with specialist knowledge must be able to follow and review the research.
+It is important that the entire research process, from idea and planning to results and conclusions, is described in a way and at a sufficiently detailed level for the research to be traceable, interpretable and reproducible.

-Research documentation at KI should be done in approved electronic systems, and this is why electronic notebooks (KI ELN) are provided centrally.
+Research documentation at KI must be done electronically in approved systems, which is why KI provides a central ELN system (electronic notebook).

-Research documentation and original data from the research project should be stored for at least 10 years, in many cases even longer, after publication or close-out of the project.
-If possible, samples should be stored for the same time period.
+Research documentation and original data from the implementation of the research project must be kept for at least 10 years, in most cases longer than 10 years, after publication or completion of the project.
+Samples should be saved for the same period of time if possible.
+This so that the researcher knows what the basis for results and conclusions is.

 Making research accessible

-Research should be as open as possible as part of the overall aim of open science and the FAIR principles.
-This means that publications should be made available through open access as soon as possible, and also data, if possible, should be open.
-Open science facilitates reproduction of the research and new research.
+Research should be as open as possible as part of the overall aim of open science , the FAIR principlesand KIs policy for publishing open access Open science facilitates reproduction of the research and new research.

 If the data contains personal data that directly or indirectly can be traced to a living individual, then the data cannot be made completely open.
 If there is still a need to share these data, access will have to be regulated.